My name is Chris Chung. I live in Southern California and work as Manager of User Experience at CU Direct.

 If you need to get in touch or learn more about what I do, just drop an email!

 In February of 2006, I worked as a graphic designer for Kelley Blue Book‘s marketing team.
 Towards the end of my tenure there, I became heavily involved with the web team as they began to integrate the user-centered design methodology into their process.
 In 2012, I fully made the transition as a UX designer when I worked in-house for Motor Trend.
 In the summer of mid-2014 to mid-2017, I toured the start-up world by joining Payoff.
 I continued the start-up game by joining Crossover Health in 2016 as Lead UX Designer.
-I then joined the team at CU Direct as Manager of UX Design.
+I then joined the team at CU Direct as Manager of UX Design; to both lead a team of designers and perform as an individual contributor.

 Tools of the craft